josephmoresena/Rxmxnx.PInvoke.Extensions/src/Intermediate/README.md

 - **`CString`**: Includes classes for handling UTF-8 and ASCII strings.
 - **`Extensions`**: Offers classes containing extension methods.

-The intermediary projects are compiled using .NET 6.0 and the latest supported version of the C# language, as it is the official LTS extended support target of this package.
-However, the code remains compatible and can be compiled targeting .NET Standard 2.1 up to the latest publicly available version of .NET.
+The intermediary projects are compiled using the latest supported version of the C# language for each target framework, ranging from .NET Standard 2.1 to the latest publicly available version of .NET.

 # Package Patcher Library